cesarderio/reading-notes/401-reading-notes/Engineering-Readings.md

 What’s the one thing I bring to this career (and a potential employer) that nobody else can?

-* Internation experience in military and civilian life, immigrant, analytical+artistic
+* Internation experience in military and civilian life, immigrant, analytical and artistic knowledge and experience.

 What are 3 things I’ll start doing to “un-stick” myself whenever I get stuck on tough piece of code, logic, or feature?

-* taking breaks/drinking water/sleep hygiene/hygiene/balance
+* Drinking more water and eating better along with sleep hygiene and hygiene in general.

-* finding better balance
+* Finding better balance and taking breaks regularly.

-* better time and task completion efficiency
+* Working on better time and task completion efficiency

 ## Things I want to know more about